Apple and Caramelized Onion Bites

 | 1 min read

-Baguette topped with sweet, caramelized onions and crisp apple slices offer a refreshing break from heavier fare.
+Baguette or flatbread topped with sweet, caramelized onions and crisp apple slices offer a refreshing break from heavier fare.
 This dish strikes the balance of sweet, savory and crunchy.

 Total Time: